openvinotoolkit/openvino/docs/notebooks/117-model-server-with-output.rst

    .. container:: line

-      represents the image name; the ovms binary is the Docker entry point
+      represents the image name; the OVMS binary is the Docker entry point

    .. container:: line